ajanovski/eprms/eprms-tap/INSTALL.md

 		alter schema epm_main owner to eprms_owner;
 		alter schema epm_util owner to eprms_owner;

-###Web Application Server
+### Web Application and Authentication Server

-For testing purposes it is recommended to use Apache Tomcat as a Java web application server, and you can also run in a separate container.
+For testing purposes it is recommended to use Apache Tomcat as a Java web application server, and you can also run it in a separate container.

 	$ mkdir WebAppsFolder
 	$ podman run \